 Sticking to your five-a-day

-Five-a-day is the current recommendation for eating fruit and vegetables (although there is discussion of upping it to seven) but right now, if you’ve been through menopause, that five-a-day recommendation just won’t cut it.
-Your body needs higher levels of vitamins, such as B12, for example, found in animal products and fortified cereals, to help protect you cognitive degeneration, and so you need to adapt.
+Five-a-day is the current recommendation for eating fruit and vegetables (although many experts say we should be eating far more – around 30 different ones a week).
+And if you’ve been through menopause, that five-a-day recommendation just won’t cut it.
+Your body needs higher levels of vitamins, such as B12, for example, found in animal products and fortified cereals, to help protect you against cognitive degeneration, and so you need to adapt.

 Fix it: One of the easiest ways to boost your vegetable and fruit intake is to make smoothies.